 This course is an integrated theory and practice course examining OT models and techniques for prevention and remediation of role dysfunction and maintenance of competence and adaptation in individuals from adulthood through senescence.
 Includes exploration of related research, introductory and advanced therapeutic assessments and techniques.
-Laboratory includes guidance and practice in the implementations of assessment and treatment methods.
-Level I fieldwork experience with adults and/or elders is included.
-2 hour lecture, 3 hour lab, 25 hours level I Fieldwork distributed throughout the semester.
-Corequistie or prerequisite: OT 320 and OT 433.
+Laboratory includes guidance and practice in the implementations of assessment and treatment requisite: OT 320 and OT 433.